Law-Offices-of-SRIS-PC-Logo

 No-fault divorce:

 No-fault divorce is a type of divorce in which neither spouse is required to prove that the other spouse was at fault for the marriage breakdown.
-In New York, no-fault divorce was first legalized in 2010.
+In New York State No Fault Divorce was first legalized in 2010.
+To learn more about what is no fault divorce in New York explore here.

 How to Get a No-Fault Divorce in New York?